Fuzzik/aperture-flechette-emitter/README.md

 Aperture Flechette Emitter
 =========

-This repo consists of the source code for my Aperture Flechette Emitter addon.

-All changes will be pushed to this repo and tested before they are included in the Steam addon.

-Pull requests are welcome!
-Feel free to submit any and all changes.
+Pull requests are welcome; If you feel like you can improve the addon, feel free to submit your changes.